aryanreddyV/PURE-and-IMPURE-DATA-Independent-Research/README.md

 Researcher and data synthesizer: Vukkadapu Aryan Reddy

 ###THIS PROJECT CONSISTS
-1. 215 PAGES OF PURE DATA COLLECTED FROM CHATGPT4 BY USING
+1. 215 PAGES OF DATA collected from AI-as-a-tool by using my own method to extract data.
-2. IDEA & METHODOLOGY
+2. IDEA & METHODOLOGY.
-3. FUTURE IMPROVEMENTS
+3. FUTURE IMPROVEMENTS.
 4. PURPOSE & SOLUTION.